-With our strong portfolio of products now in place, we are shifting some of our resources to distribution in our expanded market.
-This fiscal year, we incurred severance charges to reallocate expenses from building out products to our distribution and go-to-market functions for both the Applications and Tools segments, which includes significant sales enablement and increasing sales resources to reach new market segments.
+With our strong portfolio of products now in place and the accelerating growth we are experiencing in our cloud-based offerings, we shifted some of our resources to distribution in our expanded market.
+During fiscal 2016, we expanded our distribution and go-to-market for both the Applications and Decision Management Software segments, which include significant sales training and increasing sales resources to reach new market segments.
+In fiscal 2017, we expect to broaden our investment into product delivery, support and infrastructure operations.

-We also returned significant cash to shareholders through our stock repurchase program.
-During fiscal 2015, we repurchased approximately 1.7 million shares for a total cost of \$130.7 million.
+We also returned significant cash to stockholders through our stock repurchase program.
+During fiscal 2016, we repurchased approximately 1.3 million shares at a total repurchase price of \$138.4 million.
+As of September 30, 2016, we had \$230.0 million remaining under our current stock repurchase program.

-Fiscal 2015 was also a good year from the perspective of our stockholders, with continued strong returns illustrated by the chart below for the past three fiscal years and the period from October 1, 2015 through December 31, 2015.
+Fiscal 2016 was also a good year from the perspective of our stockholders, with continued strong returns illustrated by the chart below for the past three fiscal years.

-FICO vs. Russell 3000 3-Year Indexed Total Shareholder Return (10/1/12 through 12/31/15)
+FICO vs. Russell 3000 3-Year Indexed Total Stockholder Return (10/1/13 through 10/1/16)

-Overview of Fiscal 2015 Compensation Program
+Overview of Fiscal 2016 Compensation Program